newcontext-oss/opencti-terraform/README.md

 cd gcp/
 ```

 You will need to create a new project in GCP and set up billing.
 Note the project ID because you will need it in a minute.
-Then, set up a service account and download the service account key.
+Then, set up a service account with the following roles and download the service account key:
+- Security Admin
+- Owner
+- Storage Admin

 The following items can be set in `terraform.tfvars`:
-- `credentials`: The path to your service account key file.
-No default.
+- `credentials`: ~~The path to your service account key file.
+No default.~~ This isn't working.
+Sorry.
+You will need to manually edit the credentials file path in `main.tf`.
 - `disk_size`: The disk size (in GB) for the instance.
 Default `32`.
 [OpenCTI minimum specs](https://github.com/OpenCTI-Platform/opencti/blob/5ede2579ee3c09c248d2111b483560f07d2f2c18/opencti-documentation/docs/getting-started/requirements.md) is 32GB drive.
 - `machine_type`: The GCE machine type to use.
 Default `e2-standard-8`.
 [OpenCTI minimum specs](https://github.com/OpenCTI-Platform/opencti/blob/5ede2579ee3c09c248d2111b483560f07d2f2c18/opencti-documentation/docs/getting-started/requirements.md) is 8x16.
 The default size is 8x32.
 - `project_id`: The Google Cloud project ID.
 No default.